Treatment effect estimation by comparing observed and predicted outcomes: conditions for valid inference and practical illustration: Methodology

-Alternative effect measures (e.g., odds ratio or risk ratio) can be defined analogously. \paragraph*{Case study} In the case study, photon therapy is the standard treatment $T=0$, and proton therapy the target treatment $T=1$, and the outcome $Y$ we consider is the presence of dysphagia (grade 2 or higher) at 6 months after radiotherapy.
-For an individual, the potential outcome $Y(0)$ represents whether they would experience dysphagia if they receive photon therapy ($T=0$).
-The population of interest is the population that is currently treated with protons, and we want to know to what extent proton therapy reduces the risk of dysphagia, compared to photon therapy, in that population.
-Or in other words, the expected difference in proportion of patients with dysphagia if everyone in that population were treated with photons versus if everyone were treated with protons.
+\paragraph*{Case study} In the case study, the standard treatment ($T = 0$) is photon therapy, and the target treatment ($T=1$) is proton therapy.
+The outcome $Y$ is dysphagia (grade 2 or higher) at 6 months after radiotherapy.
+A potential outcome $Y(0)$ for an individual represents whether they would experience dysphagia if they received photon therapy.
+The population of interest is the population currently treated with protons.
 We care about the treatment effect in the population currently treated with protons because these are the patients in whom we expected a benefit of proton therapy.
+The causal contrast of interest is a risk difference, i.e., the expected difference in the proportion of patients with dysphagia if everyone were treated with photons versus if everyone were treated with protons (ATT).